- Pets and Animals»

 Plants and Landscaping:

 Trees and shrubs such as Maples, Douglas Firs, Junipers, Wild Lilacs, Blue Spruce, and Jasmine make great property borders, because they make the landscape less desirable for deer.
 Not only are these trees undesirable for deer they make great homes for a variety of birds that may take up home in your yard.
-Sugar Maples can also be used to tap for maple sap to make delicious maple syrup.
-Many of these trees undesirable to deer have great qualities for other animals and landscaping ideas.
+Sugar Maples can also be used to tap for maple sap to make delicious syrup.
+Many of these trees that are undesirable to deer have great qualities for other animals and landscaping ideas.

 When living in a fairly suburban area it is not recommended to feed the deer.
 Feeding the deer can encourage them to stay in the area as well as reduce their fear of humans.
 It is also believed that under certain circumstances artificial winter feeding can produce a higher birth rate in the spring.
+It's also important to note that feeding deer can greatly increase the spread of Chronic Wasting Disease.
+Chronic Wasting Disease is thought to be spread through saliva, which means that any infected deer that eats at your station can pass the disease to any and all other deer that come in contact with it's left over saliva.

 Remember deer also feed on acorns.
-If the area is heavily wooded with Oak trees the acorns will heavily compete with your feeder in the fall.
-Whether try to use these feeders for hunting or deer watching try and set up your feeder near a water source, and away from Oak trees.
+If the area is heavily wooded with Oak trees the acorns will compete with your feeder in the fall.
+Whether trying to use these feeders for hunting or deer watching try and set up your feeder near a water source, and away from Oak trees.
 If the area is too heavily populated with Oaks try finding the highest density of deer populations and set your feeder up there.